A Winter Hiking Playbook

 In the Adirondacks, snowshoes are required when snow depth is 8 inches or greater.
 Snowshoes make travel over snow-covered terrain easier and prevent post-holing which can be annoying and even dangerous for other hikers.
 If you are planning on climbing mountains in the winter, snowshoes with built-in crampons will be needed.
 Heel elevators are also an excellent feature if you're planning on traveling uphill.
 This innovation saves your calf muscles and can make hiking up a steep grade like walking up a set of stairs.

-When conditions are less snowy, microspikes can allow for safe travel over icy terrain.
+When conditions are less snowy, trail crampons (often called MICROspikes) can allow for safe travel over icy terrain.
 These are pulled on over your boots and have more formidable teeth than the "yak tracks" you may have seen your neighbor wearing when walking around the neighborhood.
-Debate rages over the best model of microspikes (Kahtoola and Hillsound manufacture most of the spikes I've seen).
+Debate rages over the best model (Kahtoola and Hillsound manufacture most of the spikes I've seen).
 From what I've heard, both are generally reliable but can eventually fail.
 All the more reason to bring a small repair kit on your winter hikes (more on that later).

-Finally, strap-on crampons can also be a valuable tool in the winter hiker's arsenal.
-These are like microspikes in that many models can be strapped onto your existing hiking boots.
+Finally, full crampons can also be a valuable tool in the winter hiker's arsenal.
+These are like trail crampons in that many models can be strapped onto your existing hiking boots.
 Their teeth are larger and sharper than those on spikes, making them very effective when the terrain is icy and steep.
 The crampons on my snowshoes are often sufficient to tackle some ice as long as there is decent snow cover.
-But if they hike I'm doing is known for steep sections or the ice is particularly prevalent, I will often pack crampons.
+But if they hike I'm doing is known for steep sections or the ice is particularly prevalent, I will often pack full crampons.
+These are especially important when down-climbing on icy terrain.

 My winter getup wouldn't be complete with a few other items.
 Eye protection is important for me as the cold and wind tend to irritate my eyes.
 I have a pair of transition lens that I can wear even at night as well as goggles for especially windy conditions.
 I usually bring both on any winter hike.
 A watch is important as winter days are short and it's good to be off of more technical trails before sundown.
 I use a Garmin Instinct watch which also shows me mileage and elevation.
 I already mentioned my inReach satellite device.
 This allows my family to track my location and I can use it to send canned messages to them.
 The device would also allow me to call for help if cell phone services were unavailable.
 The device brings me and my family some peace of mind and it's good to know I could summon help if I came across someone in trouble.
 Finally, the sun and wind can be especially harsh in winter.
 I put sunscreen on my nose and face in the morning and apply Vaseline to my lips and under my nose before I start a hike.